LuckyResistor/HAL-feather-m0/README.md

 	src/
 		Application.hpp
 		Application.cpp
+		hal-common/      <-- submodule
-		hal/ <-- submodule
+		hal-feather-m0/  <-- submodule
 			[files]
 ```

+You also need the `hal-common` subdirectory, which contains hardware independent interfaces and classes.

 Alternatively, just copy the directory in your project, if you do not wish to use GIT for updates of this library.
 Still, you have to copy the directory structure from above.

 **The `src` subdirectory is important!** Place all your sources, except the `.ino` file in the `src` directory.
-All `hal` layer directories have to be placed below the `src` directory.
+All `hal-*` layer directories have to be placed below the `src` directory.
 The Arduino environment will only compile `cpp` files inside of the `src` subdirectory.
-If the `hal*` directories are placed outside of the `src` directory, the implementations of the are not compiled into the project.
+If the `hal-*` directories are placed outside of the `src` directory, the implementations of the are not compiled into the project.

 ```
 cd YourProject/
+git submodule add git@github.com:LuckyResistor/HAL-common.git src/hal-common
-git submodule add git@github.com:LuckyResistor/HAL-feather-m0.git src/hal
+git submodule add git@github.com:LuckyResistor/HAL-feather-m0.git src/hal-feather-m0
 ```

 The file `YourProject.ino` will look like this: